unitycontainer/documentation/articles/design.md

 ### [Unity](https://www.nuget.org/packages/Unity/)

 This is a convenience package containing both [Unity.Abstractions](https://www.nuget.org/packages/Unity/) as well as [Unity.Container](https://www.nuget.org/packages/Unity/) assemblies.
-This package is distributed for these who do now wish to separate declarations and implementation.
+This package is distributed for these who do not wish to separate declarations and implementation.

 ## More Information